KrashKart/nus-cuesports-bot/docs/features.md

 However, the bot will still store available sessions that can be declared active at any moment.
 Likewise, any active session can be deactivated and declared available at any time.

 ## Group Management
-The telebot deals with 4 (types) of groups: ADMIN, RECRE and SPAM TEST.
+The telebot deals with 4 (types) of groups: ADMIN, RECRE, SPAM TEST and LOGGING.
 * The ADMIN group permits super users to run commands and control bot schedules, sessions, etc.
 * The RECRE group is the official recreational group to send polls to.
 * The SPAM TEST group is for large-volume testing and aims to reduce spam in the ADMIN group.